jopemachine/alfred-chromium-workflow/README.md

 Cache favicon images from your visit history in advance.

-You probably not need this because caching runs in background automatically.
+You don't need this command since caching runs automatically every three days in background.

 ## 🔖 Options